mcmtilman/SwiftPuLP/README.md

 #### Use arithmethic operators to build a linear function

 Arithmetic operators may be used in a more intuitive way to build linear functions, and parentheses may be used to alter precedence.
-In the following examples x, y, z represent variables (coefficients must be placed before the variables).
+In the following examples x, y, z represent variables.

     1 * x

+    x + 0

     0 * x + 10